paulina-vh/WF-knime/README.md

 ##### Step 4: Get significant cluster
 Next, the hierarchical clustering algorithm is used to identify groups with similar compounds, thus generating representative clusters.
 And within the selection of siginficative clusters these must a present 10 or more molecules.
 ![dendogram_clusters](fig_5.png)

+The bar graph shows the population of molecules that make up each of the clusters formed.

 ![barchar_clusters](fig_6.png)

 Also the lipinski rules can be observed for each cluster.